Koichi Wakata: Expedition 38/39

 Wakata launched on Soyuz TMA-11M to the International Space Station in November 2013.
 During Expedition 38 and Expedition 39, Kirobo—who had the mission to serve as a companion robot to the astronaut—worked closely with Wakata, conducting experiments in space through verbal orders from the astronaut.
 One of the experiments was the first-ever human-robot conversation in space.
 Wakata arrived on the International Space Station as part of Expedition 38 in late 2013.
 He became the commander of the International Space Station with Expedition 39, in March 2014.
 This marked the first time a Japanese astronaut became ISS station commander, and only the third time an astronaut of neither Russian nor American citizenship served as station commander.
 Wakata returned to Earth on May 13, 2014.

 SpaceX Crew-5

 Wakata trained as backup for JAXA astronaut and SpaceX Crew-1 mission specialist Soichi Noguchi ahead of his long duration stay aboard of the ISS as part of Expedition 64.
 Shortly after Noguchi's launch in November 2020, JAXA announced that Wakata would return to the ISS for another long-duration mission in 2022.
 On 21 May 2021 NASA announced JAXA astronaut Koichi Wakata as the fourth member of the crew, in cooperation with JAXA as NASA's international partner.
 In October 2021, Wakata was reassigned to the SpaceX Crew-5 flight.

+Post-JAXA career

+Wakata retired from JAXA at the end of March 2024.
+On April 8, 2024, it was announced that Wakata had joined Axiom Space as an astronaut and Chief Technical Officer for the Asia-Pacific Region.